-Locomotive Fuel Gross Receipts & Compensating Tax Deduction
+Locomotive Fuel Gross Receipts & Compensating Tax Exemption

-Receipts from the sale of fuel to a common carrier to be loaded or used in a locomotive engine are deductible from gross receipt tax due.
+Receipts from the sale of fuel to a common carrier to be loaded or used in a locomotive engine may be deducted from the gross receipts, and the value of fuel sold to a common carrier to be loaded or used in a locomotive engine may be deducted in computing the compensating tax.

 “Locomotive engine” is defined as a wheeled vehicle consisting of a self-propelled engine that is used to draw trains along railway tracks.
 To be eligible, the fuel sold must be used or loaded by a common carrier that: